This post contains affiliate links. We may earn compensation when you click on the links at no additional cost to you.

 We are savoring every single moment more these days knowing they grow up so quickly.
 We are planning for our youngest’s future sooner and more seriously, especially when it comes to saving for college.

-I remember everyone telling us that kids are only little for a short amount of time, but it doesn't feel that way when you are in the thick of things, surviving off coffee, a couple hours of sleep a night, and more hugs and kisses than you thought was possible.
-It is hard to image how quickly it really does go by, and then you blink and they are going to college and you are shocked at the price.
+I remember everyone telling us that kids are only little for a short amount of time, but it doesn’t feel that way when you are in the thick of things, surviving off coffee, a couple of hours of sleep a night, and more hugs and kisses than you thought was possible.
+It is hard to imagine how quickly it really does go by, and then you blink and they are going to college and you are shocked at the price.

 The thing is, it doesn’t have to be this way.
 There is a better way to prepare for the future, especially when you can already tell that you have a mover and shaker on your hands that is totally going to end up at a school like Stanford, Pomona, Caltech, Pepperdine, etc. and money shouldn’t be the reason they don’t go there.
 The answer is Private College 529 Plan where the pre-payment is transferrable across nearly 300 private schools nationwide and 20 schools in California.